Dungannon Primary School

 Number

-• Count forwards and backwards in 2’s from odd and even numbers within 20.
+• Count forwards and backwards in 1’s, 2’s and 10’s from any number answers within 50.

-• Use number line to count on for addition within 20, recording calculations horizontally.
+• Use a number line to count forwards for subtraction within 20, recording calculations horizontally.

 P3

-• Add 10 to any number using the 50 grid, using and explaining number patterns.
+• Add a multiple of 10 to any number using the 50 grid, using an explaining number patterns.

 Money